-Answer

-Yes.
-The broken sail stops that fall into the water, although biodegradable, are trash that the competitor intentionally put in the water; therefore Boat A broke rule 4755 47.
-This applies at all times while afloat during an event; however the penalty for breaking rule 4755 47 may be less than disqualification.

-September 2013 Revised January 2017
+Answer Yes.
+The broken sail stops that fall into the water, although biodegradable, are trash that the competitor intentionally put in the water; therefore Boat A broke rule 47.
+This applies at all times while afloat during an event; however the penalty for breaking rule 47 may be less than disqualification (see rule 47).
+See also the Basic Principle, Environmental Responsibility, which states, "Participants are encouraged to minimize any adverse environmental impact of the sport of sailing."
+September 2013 Revised January 2025, to include the Basic Principle, Environmental Responsibility.
+APPEAL 111 Interpretation Requested by the San Diego Yacht Club Rule 63.6, Conduct of Hearings: Informing the Parties and Others If an action is not specifically discussed in the rules of Part 5, Section B, a protest committee may act as it considers appropriate.
+Question 1 In rule 63.6(b) or any other rule in Part 5, Section B, is a protest committee prohibited from providing written copies of items listed in rule 63.6(a) to the parties without having received a written request for them?
+Answer 1 No. Rule 63.6(c) gives permission for a protest committee to publish items listed in rule 63.6(a) unless there is a good reason not to do so.
+The protest committee may also may direct that the information be confidential to the parties (see rule 63.6(d)).
+Question 2 If one party submits a written request for a written copy of the items listed in rule 63.6(a), is a protest committee prohibited from also sending a copy to the other party without the second party having submitted a written request for it?
+Answer 2 No. See Answer 1.

-QUESTION 111

-Interpretation Requested by the San Diego Yacht Club

-Rule 65, Informing the Parties and Others

-If an action is not specifically discussed in the rules of Part 5, Section B, a protest committee may act as it considers appropriate.

-Question 1

-In rule 65.2 or any other rule in Part 5, Section B, is a protest committee prohibited from providing written copies of items listed in rule 65.1 to the parties without having received a written request for them?

-Answer 1

-No. Rule 65.3 gives permission for a protest committee to publish items listed in rule 65.1 unless there is a good reason not to do so.
-The protest committee may also may direct that the information be confidential to the parties.
-When a rule of Part 5, Section B, does not specifically discuss an action, then that rule does not govern the matter in question.
-In this case, there is no rule discussing this action of the protest committee; therefore the protest committee may act as it considers appropriate.

-Question 2

-If one party submits a written request for a written copy of the items listed in rule 65.1, is a protest committee prohibited from also sending a copy to the other party without the second party having submitted a written request for it?

-Answer 2

-No. See Answer 1.

 Question 3

-Is a protest committee prohibited from posting the items listed in rule 65.1 on a bulletin board or notice board where they may be seen by anyone?
+Is a protest committee prohibited from posting the items listed in rule 63.6(a) on a bulletin board or notice board where they may be seen by anyone?

 Answer 3

 No. See Answer 1.

 Question 4

-If the action in Question 3 is permissible, is there a time period that must pass after the protest committee informs the parties of the decision before the items listed in rule 65.1 may be posted for public viewing?
+If the action in Question 3 is permissible, is there a time period that must pass after the protest committee informs the parties of the decision before the items listed in rule 63.6(a) may be posted for public viewing?

 Answer 4

 No. See Answer 1.

-Ouestion 5
+Question 5

-If a party submits a written request for a written copy of the items listed in rule 65.1 to the race committee or organizing authority, instead of the protest committee, is it permissible for the race committee or organizing authority to send the copy to the party?
+If a party submits a written request for a written copy of the items listed in rule 63.6(a) to the race committee or organizing authority, instead of the protest committee, is it permissible for the race committee or organizing authority to send the copy to the party?

 Answer 5

 Yes.
 See Answer 1.